 Biomechanical & Biomedical Engineering Expertise

-This type of expertise is often needed in conjunction with vehicle accident reconstruction, medical device malfunction, child based furniture or food accidents, slips & fall on various premises, or even commercial door impacts on customers.
-Of particular interest recently are the effects of super neo-magnets on pacemakers and they are being used now to replace hinges and other attachment methods.
-Biomechanics involves the effects of motion, impact and applied forces on the human body under various work and recreational settings.
+This type of expertise is often needed in conjunction with vehicle accident reconstruction, medical device malfunction, child based furniture or food accidents, slips & falls on various premises, or even commercial door impacts on customers.
+Of particular interest recently are the effects of super neo-magnets on pacemakers and how they are now being used to replace hinges and other attachment methods.
+Biomechanics involves the effects of motion, impact, and applied forces on the human body under various work and recreational settings.
 Some work has involved using University of Michigan crash sleds to test items such as child seats for autos.
 Incidents are covered from the initial investigation phase through trial exhibit preparation and courtroom testimony.

 Samples of engineering services and expert witnesses provided :